 Let me kick off this post starting from the conclusion: if you live in the Western world and you don’t legitimately look like a male model, or at the very least like the newly created figure of the “male instagram model” , then don’t even bother with online dating (and by the way, deluding yourself into thinking that you look like that doesn’t count).
 And let me follow up with a promise: this will be my last post on Western world online dating before moving on to some more productive topics.

-During my brief online dating stint in summer 2017, when I tried a few of those dating apps and quickly left in disgust, common knowledge in the online male community was that 80% of women were competing for the top 20% of men.
-At the time I doubted those numbers were backed up by any empirical evidence, and I thought it was more a matter of the Pareto principle, aka the 80-20 rule, being forced onto the online dating scene.
-The reason behind my doubts was pretty legitimate: even assuming that in picture I don’t fare as well as in real life, which is actually a very reasonable assumption in my case considering that this discrepancy was already widely known to me how in picture I just don’t stand out as much as I do in real life, well even under that assumption, I had no doubt whatsoever that my best pictures were in the top 20% of the pool.
-So, me I was doing my part, but the 80% of women were hardly doing their part…
+During my brief online dating stint in summer 2017, when I tried a few of those dating apps and quickly left in disgust, common knowledge within the community was that 80% of girls were competing for the top 20% of guys.
+At the time I doubted those numbers were backed-up by any empirical evidence, and I thought it was more a matter of the Pareto principle, aka the 80-20 rule, being forced onto the online dating scene.
+The reason behind my doubts was pretty legitimate: even assuming that in picture I don’t fare as well as in real life, a very reasonable assumption considering that even before online dating it was already known to me how in picture I just don’t stand out as much as I do in real life, well even under that assumption, I had no doubt whatsoever that my best pictures were in the top 20% of the pool.
+So, me I was doing my part, but the 80% of girls were hardly doing their part…

-As you know if you have read my previous post, at the time I left pretty quickly and never looked back.
-Then, around one month ago, I stumbled into a reddit sub where I noticed people were uploading the data they got from Tinder.
-Both men and women.
+As you know already if you have read my previous post, at the time I left pretty quickly and never looked back.
+Then, around one month ago, I stumbled into a reddit sub where people were uploading their own data they got from Tinder.
+Both guys and girls.
 And this is when things got interesting, because the beautiful thing of the Information Age is that information is all around us…😱…and this newly available data provided me with some revealing insights.